 Don’t give up on your loved one.
 You can help them see their need for treatment.
 Even if it doesn’t appear that they are listening, your words just might be getting through.
 It’s important to address your concern about their potential morphine addiction.
 Only about 10% of addicts will ask for the help they need.
 When you don’t talk about it, you are only enabling them to continue.
 It might seem like you’re being cruel by forcing someone to look at their problems.
 In this case, you may be saving their life.

 There are various different kinds of rehab and they all come with different costs.
 There are private facilities that may be covered through your insurance.
 There are also government run programs that may be completely subsidized.
 Church groups in your area may offer a program as well.
 Today, there is nobody excluded from getting the help they need.

 It’s possible that you’re concerned about the cost of rehab, and you’ve put off getting more information because you know you just can’t afford to pay for it yourself.
 Unfortunately, there are so many people who feel this way, and they don’t realize that paying for drug rehab yourself is no longer required for most people.

-We are based out of Edmonds, Washington, but we have facilities located around the state to help you overcome addiction.
+We are an inpatient drug and alcohol detox and rehab facility in Edmonds, Washington, with others in Idaho and Washington state.
 We have a low patient-to-staff ratio so you can get the attention you need when dealing with something as serious as morphine drug abuse.
 We use a holistic approach to help you begin the process of recovery with a focus on healthy lifestyle changes, socialization and community building.
 You can enjoy an afternoon of hiking or a yoga class as part of your treatment program.

 If you want to know more about our program or about morphine addiction in general, contact us today.